alexaranburu/AI-Forex-Assistant/README.md

 <br><br>
 <br><br>
 ## 3.- Generate and train a Custom Prediction Model in AI Builder
 We are now finished with the design of the dashboard user interface and we can move on to the next step, which involves generating and training a Custom Prediction Model in AI Builder inside Power Apps.
-If we go to the AI Hub section from the Power Apps homepage and select the AI models, we are presented with a list of prebuilt and custom models that can be used within Power Apps and Power Automate:
+If we go to the AI Hub section from the Power Apps homepage and access the AI models (it can also be done from Power Automate), we are presented with a list of prebuilt and custom models that can be used within Power Apps and Power Automate:

 ![Image](/images/model_1.PNG)

 For this use case, we are going to select and create a "Predict future outcomes from historical data" custom model.
 The difference between prebuilt models and custom models is that custom models need to be trained with your own dataset.
 For the purpose of creating this guide, we are going to use our very simple dataset, consisting of 51 rows of historical data (the minimum number of samples for any custom models is 50).
-Please refer to the disclaimer to read more about the model employed for this guide.
+Please refer to the disclaimer at the bottom of this guide to read more about the model employed for this application.

 As a first step, we must select the CHF to EUR column in our Currency Data table as the historical outcomes the model should study to predict future values.
 Next, we are going to select which are the feature inputs of the model that will influence the prediction.
 In this case, we are going to select the supporting historical data that is directly correlated to future exchange rates, that is, the CH and EU GDP Growth, together with the CHF and EUR Interest Rates.
 Do not forget to include the time context of our data by including the Month column as well: